Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

 \subsubsection{Inverses: continuation maps}

 Since we will see in Claim \ref{claim:q-iso_wrap_limit} that the input and output in morphisms wrap in opposite directions, we need an inverse to quasi-units to connect Floer complexes in Lemma \ref{lem:contn_inverse}.
 These will be the continuation maps.
 The algorithm to define and use them is as follows.
+We follow the methodology of \cite[Chapter 3]{AA24}, noting that we have no $X_H$ term since we have no wrapping in the fiber.
+Another related setting is that of \cite[\textsection 8.6]{GPS24}, since curves projected to the base are then in an exact symplectic manifold.